helloindustry/nathanpeterson.net/blog/posts/2015-04-08-im-so-scared-of-the-future.md

 ---
 date: 2015-04-08
-title: "Blog Post: I'm so scared of the future."
+title: "I'm so scared of the future."
 ---
 I'm so scared of the future.